 - This will result in a more focused sound and narrow sound.
 You will not get a narrower soundstage.

 - You can give the speakers a slight angle.
 Many audiophiles are comfortable with slopes between 45 and 60 degrees.
 You can experiment with 30 degrees on each side of your center speaker.

 - If front-height speakers don’t work for you, move the front speakers closer towards the screen.
 As you do this, listen carefully.
 If the sound quality is not improved, you can move the front speakers to the side.

-- The ideal location for front-height speaker is approximately 60 degrees from the primary seating position.
+- The best place for a front-height speaker is about 60 degrees from where most people are sitting.

 - Keep the speakers at your ear level.
 Consider raising the height of floor-standing speakers.